TimCares/MasterThesis/docs/thesis/experiments/memory_bank_vs_ddp.typ

 #set math.equation(numbering: "(1)")
-===== Memory Bank vs DDP
+===== Increasing Negative Examples for ITC
 - current approach uses DDP with batch size of 256
 - we use two GPUs, so combined batch size is 512
 - negative samples are gathered from all devices to get more negative samples @vlmo
-- as shown in experiments with supervised teacher (SHRe), significantly improves performance
+- as shown in experiments with supervised teacher (SHRe), improves performance
-- problem is, it is expensive -> we need two GPUs instead of one
+- implementation of image-text models that use contrastive learning, use much larger batch sizes
+  - e.g. CLIP uses batch size of 32,768 @clip
+- larger batch sizes would require more GPUs, as higher batch sizes per device than 256 lead to OOM errors
+  - cost aspect would not be a big problem
-- even though batch size is doubled, training time is not halved, due to distributed communication overhead
+  - even though multiple GPUs are more expensive, training time is reduced by a factor of the number of GPUs used
-  - comes from gradient synchronization and gathering negative samples across devices
+  - so if using two GPUs instead of one, training time is halved

+- search for alternatives, that allows for more negative samples

 - before we search for alternatives for more negative samples, we study the effect of using the same approach described prior, i.e. DDP with batch size of 512, but we do not gather negative samples from all devices, as done in the previous experiments
 - means effective batch size is 512, but ITC done on 256 negative samples
 - results will show us how important increased number of negative samples truly is for the performance of our model

-- search for alternatives, that allows for large number of negative samples, but without the need for two GPUs
 - one alternative is to use a FIFO queue based memory bank

 - memory bank stores image and text embeddings of previous batches
 - with every batch, we update the memory bank with the current batch embeddings, while discarding the oldest embeddings
 - embeddings from memory bank are then used, together with the embeddings of the current batch, as negative examples
 - given a batch size of $N$, and a memory bank size of $M$, we can have $N - 1 + M$ negative samples
-- given a batch size of 256, and a memory bank size of 256, we can have 511 negative samples, which is the same as having an effective batch size of 512, or using two GPUs with DDP and a batch size of 256, as done in the previous experiments
+- given a batch size of 256, and a memory bank size of 768, we can have 1023 negative samples, which is the same as having an effective batch size of 1024, or using four GPUs with DDP and a batch size of 256

-- based on linear scaling rule (@linear_scaling_rule_lr) @mocov3 @lr_scaling_rule, we reduce the learning rate from 2e-4 to 1e-4
-- scaling rule is given by:

-$
-lr = "BaseLR" * "BatchSize" / 256
-$ <linear_scaling_rule_lr>

-- we use a batch size of 256 per device, and a base learning rate of 1e-4 ($"BaseLR"=0.0001$)
-- for two devices, we have an effective batch size of 512, that is why we used a learning rate of 2e-4 in the previous experiments (1e-4*512/256=2e-4)
+  - this "simulation" of bigger batch sizes with a memory bank would however only apply to the negative examples of the contrastive loss
+  - at the end in our case the gradients are still computed with an batch size 512 (256 per device)

+- nonetheless, we experiment with the aforementioned approach
+- the training stays the same, but we additionall maintain a memory bank

 - doing this, we observe a significant drop in performance